Bank of New South Wales building, Melbourne: Preservation of the facade

 View of Godfrey & Spowers' new Bank of New South Wales building, also since demolished.

 Internal structural problems were discovered as early as 1861, just four years after initial construction was completed.
 In 1885 architect William Salway of Reed & Barnes was commissioned to undertake extensive restoration of the building.

 When Reed was questioned about the structural integrity of the building he responded, “At the time there was no iron to be had in the colony.
 Some stone arches and columns were removed by order of the management, and timber substituted; dry rot got into it, and the thing failed".

 Eventually, the continuing decay of both the interior and façade coupled with the need to expand culminated in the final decision to demolish the building in 1932 to make way for a newer, larger Art Deco design.

-In 1933 Architects Godfrey and Spowers were chosen to design the new premises for the Bank of New South Wales to be built on the same plot at 368–374 Collins St. The art deco design was completed in 1936 and won the Street Architecture Gold Medal in the same year.
+In 1933 architects Godfrey and Spowers were chosen to design new premises for the Bank of New South Wales to be built on the same site at 368–374 Collins Street.
+The Art Deco design was completed in 1936 and won the Street Architecture Medal in the same year.
+It was demolished in the 1970s.

 Reed's original classical façade was preserved before demolition and gifted by the Bank of New South Wales to the University of Melbourne, and erected on university grounds in 1938 as the frontage for a new home for the School of Commerce.
 In the 2010s, the supporting building and the 1960s Architecture Building behind were demolished, and the facade incorporated into the new Melbourne School of Design, completed in 2014.